clening/FeedForward/README.md

-# Enhanced Data Protection Keyword Parser
+# Enhanced RSS Keyword Parser
 Monitors RSS feeds and government sources for data protection related content

 ## What it does